iliyan-trifonov/node-nvm/README.md

     docker pull iliyan/docker-node-nvm
     docker run ... iliyan/docker-node-nvm

-Currently it uses [forever](https://github.com/foreverjs/forever "Forever") to run the app but one can easily change it to e.g. [pm2](https://github.com/Unitech/pm2 "pm2") or similar.
+Currently it uses [pm2](https://github.com/Unitech/pm2 "PM2") to run the app.

 You can run the container once to do some job or continuously for a whole application.